Learning About Light And Shade

 Outline study leads to that of values.

-The trial lines should follow the surface that they represent and give the effect of shade.
+The trial lines (lines that you add as you're copying the object) should follow the surface that they represent and give the effect of shade.
+These shade strokes help give character to the object.
+You can then darken the shadows, add accents and finish the drawing.

-This natural process of making a light and shade drawing is the same process that the most famous artists practiced, in the past.
+This natural process of making a light and shade drawing is the same process that the most famous artists practiced in the past.

+The basket is an example of an accented outline drawing.
 It looks a bit more interesting than a uniform outline.

 It's not a very good drawing on my behalf, but I hope you can see what I mean.